Bruscel/RaspiWebApplication2/README.md

 # RaspiWebApplication2
-The project display homes that are below a certain neighborhood price per sqrt foot value.
+The project displays homes that are below a certain neighborhood price per sqrt foot value.